 Written by local historian Andrew Lamberton and former curator Anne Wheeler this book is divided into 14 chapters and includes no less than 180 photographs.
 It provides a lovely insight into all aspects of Nantwich life.

 Nantwich: a brief history and guide (£5)

-This book provides a wonderful over view of the history of Nantwich and is a is a must for anyone exploring the area.
+Written by Jane Stevenson and updated by Andrew Lamberton, this book provides a wonderful overview of the history of Nantwich and is a must for anyone exploring the area.
 Of particular help are the references made to other books, which can be consulted for further information, and the maps and illustrations that accompany the text.